 © 2019 Lightning is one of the frequent catastrophic hazards to people and properties across the world.
 Bangladesh is one of the major lightning prone countries in the world.
 Information regarding the spatial, temporal and demographic distribution of lightning casualties is required to develop mitigation policies to minimize the impacts of lightning.
 This study aims to analyse the spatial, temporal and demographic distribution of lightning-related casualties in the northeastern part of Bangladesh from 2016 to 2018.
 The database of lightning casualties was developed from a variety of sources including government and private agencies.
 Records dating from 2016 to 2018 indicate that about 78 and 60 people have been killed and injured, respectively by lightning strikes.
 The highest number of lightning fatalities were reported in the districts of Kishoreganj (31%), Habiganj (18%) and Sunamganj (15%).
 The overall fatality rate is 1.76 per million people per year, and fatality density rate is 0.00388 per million people km−2 year−1.
 The majority of fatalities and injuries occurred within the early morning 0800 and early evening 1700 at local time.
 The number of fatalities was higher in April–May during the pre-monsoon season.
 The maximum number of people died by lightning during farming activities, followed by fishing, boating or bathing in water bodies.
 The findings of the study are highly beneficial to the administrator and policymakers to develop lightning mitigation plans, improve public awareness and lightning safety campaign to reduce the impacts of lightning hazards.

-Hoque, MAA, Pradhan, B, Ahmed, N & Roy, S 2019, 'Tropical cyclone risk assessment using geospatial techniques for the eastern coastal region of Bangladesh', Science of the Total Environment, vol. 692, pp. 10-22.View/Download from: Publisher's site
+Hoque, MA-A, Pradhan, B, Ahmed, N & Roy, S 2019, 'Tropical cyclone risk assessment using geospatial techniques for the eastern coastal region of Bangladesh.', The Science of the total environment, vol. 692, pp. 10-22.View/Download from: Publisher's site

-Hoque, MA-A, Tasfia, S, Ahmed, N & Pradhan, B 2019, 'Assessing Spatial Flood Vulnerability at Kalapara Upazila in Bangladesh Using an Analytic Hierarchy Process', SENSORS, vol. 19, no. 6.View/Download from: UTS OPUS or Publisher's site
+Hoque, MA-A, Tasfia, S, Ahmed, N & Pradhan, B 2019, 'Assessing Spatial Flood Vulnerability at Kalapara Upazila in Bangladesh Using an Analytic Hierarchy Process', SENSORS, vol. 19, no. 6.View/Download from: Publisher's site

-Hoque, MA-A, Phinn, S, Roelfsema, C & Childs, I 2018, 'Modelling tropical cyclone risks for present and future climate change scenarios using geospatial techniques', International Journal of Digital Earth, vol. 11, no. 3, pp. 246-263.View/Download from: UTS OPUS or Publisher's site
+Hoque, MA-A, Phinn, S, Roelfsema, C & Childs, I 2018, 'Modelling tropical cyclone risks for present and future climate change scenarios using geospatial techniques', International Journal of Digital Earth, vol. 11, no. 3, pp. 246-263.View/Download from: Publisher's site

 Hoque, MA-A, Phinn, S & Roelfsema, C 2017, 'A systematic review of tropical cyclone disaster management research using remote sensing and spatial analysis', OCEAN & COASTAL MANAGEMENT, vol. 146, pp. 109-120.View/Download from: Publisher's site